rabbitmq/cluster-operator/charts/README.md

-# RabbitMQ Cluster Operator Helm charts
+# RabbitMQ Cluster Helm chart

 This folder contains the `rabbitmq` Helm chart to deploy a `RabbitmqCluster` resource.